wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 ###Next Steps
 In this chapter we have described how to quickly style your Django application using the Bootstrap toolkit.
 Bootstrap is highly extensible and it is relatively easy to change themes - check out the [StartBootstrap Website](http://startbootstrap.com/) for a whole series of free themes.
-Alternatively, you might want to use a different CSS toolkit like [Zurb](http://zurb.com).
-Now that you have an idea of how to hack these templates and integrate them into your Django applications to make them look slick and modern.

-Now that Rango is starting to look better we can go back and add in the extra functionality that will really pull the application together.
+Alternatively, you might want to use a different CSS toolkit like: [Zurb](http://zurb.com), [Titon](http://titon.io/en/toolkit), [Pure](http://purecss.io), [GroundWorkd](https://groundworkcss.github.io/groundwork/) or [BaseCSS](http://www.basscss.com).
+Now that you have an idea of how to hack the templates and set them up to use a responsive CSS toolkit, we can now go back and focus on finishing off the extra functionality that will really pull the application together.

 ![A screenshot of the Registration page with customised Bootstrap Styling.](images/ch12-styled-register.png)

+X> ### Another Style Exercise
+X>
+X> While this tutorial uses Bootstrap, an additional, and optional exercise, would be to style Rango using one of the other responsive CSS toolkits.
+X> If you do create your own style, let us know and we can link to it to show others how you have pimped Rango!